 Each electric vehicle in the proposed tunnel system will carry eight to 16 people and travel at speeds of 125 to 150 mph (200 to 240 kph), the company said on its website .

-The company said it will fund the project in its entirety, and that it plans to collect ticket and advertising revenue.
+The Boring Company said it will fund the project in its entirety, and that it plans to collect ticket and advertising revenue.
 No information has been released about estimated construction costs or when construction might begin.

 "Neither our mayor, nor Elon Musk, is a patient man, so we expect to start negotiations immediately and construction as soon as possible, and we'll be putting this project online in the near future," Deputy Mayor Robert Rivkin said Thursday.

 Announcing the agreement Wednesday night, Adam Collins, a spokesman for Mayor Rahm Emanuel, said the journey will take approximately 12 minutes.
 That compares to the roughly 40 minutes it currently takes to make it from O'Hare to the city via the Chicago Transportation Authority's Blue Line train.
-The alternative — by road — can take more than twice as long.
+The alternative — by road — can take even longer.

 "Bringing Chicago's economic engines closer together will keep the city on the cutting edge of progress, create thousands of good-paying jobs and strengthen our great city for future generations," Emanuel said in the news release.
 "This transformative project will help Chicago write the next chapter in our legacy of innovation and invention."